3.0.0

 Removed support for OpenID4VP draft-18:

-presentation requests created in the past are still returned by the API, but there is no way to create new ones.
-Useprotocol_version = openid4vp-v1
+openid4vp-draft18presentation requests created in the past are still returned by the API, but there is no way to create new ones.
+Useprotocol_version = openid4vp-v1.Removed

 Bug Fixes